williamle8300/react/docs/docs/thinking-in-react.md

 Think of all of the pieces of data in our example application.
 We have:

-  * The original list of products
+  a) The original list of products
-  * The search text the user has entered
+  b) The search text the user has entered
-  * The value of the checkbox
+  c) The value of the checkbox
-  * The filtered list of products
+  d) The filtered list of products

 Let's go through each one and figure out which one is state.
 Simply ask three questions about each piece of data:

-  1. Is it passed in from a parent via props?
-If so, it probably isn't state.
+  1. Is it passed in from a parent via `this.props`?
+If so, it's props!
+Duh.
+  2. Can you derive it from its props?
+Props!
-  2. Does it change over time?
-If not, it probably isn't state.
+  3. Does it change over the duration of the component lifecycle?
+This is state.
-  3. Can you compute it based on any other state or props in your component?
-If so, it's not state.

-The original list of products is passed in as props, so that's not state.
-The search text and the checkbox seem to be state since they change over time and can't be computed from anything.
-And finally, the filtered list of products isn't state because it can be computed by combining the original list of products with the search text and value of the checkbox.
+The a)list of products is passed in as props, so that's obviously not state. d)The filtered list of products isn't state, because you compute it by combining the original list of products with the user's search string.
+And finally, b)the search text and c)checkbox are state since they change _specifically_ over the duration of the lifecycle.

-So finally, our state is:
+Here's our app's state:

   * The search text the user has entered
   * The value of the checkbox

-## Step 4: Identify where your state should live
+## Step 4: Identify the component that owns the state

 <iframe width="100%" height="300" src="https://jsfiddle.net/reactjs/zafjbw1e/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-OK, so we've identified what the minimal set of app state is.
-Next, we need to identify which component mutates, or *owns*, this state.
+OK, so we've identified what the minimal app state is.
+Next, we need to identify which *owns* this state.
+Wait... own?

-Remember: React is all about one-way data flow down the component hierarchy.
-It may not be immediately clear which component should own what state. **This is often the most challenging part for newcomers to understand,** so follow these steps to figure it out:

-For each piece of state in your application:

-  * Identify every component that renders something based on that state.
-  * Find a common owner component (a single component above all the components that need the state in the hierarchy).
-  * Either the common owner or another component higher up in the hierarchy should own the state.
-  * If you can't find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.

 Let's run through this strategy for our application:

-  * `ProductTable` needs to filter the product list based on state and `SearchBar` needs to display the search text and checked state.
+  * `ProductTable` needs the state to filter the products and `SearchBar` needs the state to display the current user's search string and whether the checkbox is checked.
+  * `FilterableProductTable` contains both of those components
-  * The common owner component is `FilterableProductTable`.
+  * Therefore, the owner is `FilterableProductTable`

-  * It conceptually makes sense for the filter text and checked value to live in `FilterableProductTable`
+*Note:* A good rule of thumb: designate the parent component of all the state-using child components to be the "owner."

+As you develop more robust React apps over time, you'll come across conventions like "container components" or "smart and dumb" components.
+In short, most React architectures will implement a bunch of "smart" components that have the primary task overseeing their particular domain of state and propogating that state to it's components.

 Cool, so we've decided that our state lives in `FilterableProductTable`.
 First, add a `getInitialState()` method to `FilterableProductTable` that returns `{filterText: '', inStockOnly: false}` to reflect the initial state of your application.
 Then, pass `filterText` and `inStockOnly` to `ProductTable` and `SearchBar` as a prop.
 Finally, use these props to filter the rows in `ProductTable` and set the values of the form fields in `SearchBar`.